bstnbuck/ItsSoEasy/README.md

 	* Install without binarys (if ip-addresses or ports has changed):
 		* use described python version and requirements
-		* create a (obfuscated) binary of client.py with pyinstaller or pyarmor (see elaboration)
+		* create a (obfuscated) binary of client.py with pyinstaller or pyarmor
 		* pack setup.py with compiled client.py with pymakeself
 		* create binary from packed python file with pyinstaller